Pawel1894/Pawel1894/README.md

 Hi, i'm Paweł
 -------------

 I have been programming since 2016.
-For the past few years I have been focusing mainly on frontend.
-I love css and 😽.
-I enjoy working in a team and experimenting with web development tools.
+I love exploring and creating new stuff using modern web tools.
+I'm fullstack developer but more focused on enhancing my frontend skills.
+The two things I enjoy the most when creating software is tailwind and react.
+I own three super cute cats and crested gecko 🦎.

 🌍  I'm based in Poland, Wrocław

 ✉️  You can contact me at [pawepohl@gmail.com](mailto:pawepohl@gmail.com)

-🧠  I'm currently getting along with t3 stack ;)

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=pawel1894)]([https://github.com/anuraghazra/github-readme-stats](https://github.com/Pawel1894))